sinabakh/sitron/README.md

      copies of this license document, and changing it is allowed as long as the name is changed.

-     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+     DO WHAT THE HELL YOU WANT TO PUBLIC LICENSE
      TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-     0. You just DO WHAT THE FUCK YOU WANT TO.
+     0. You just DO WHAT THE HELL YOU WANT TO.